 - miscarriage or stillbirth

-People who develop preeclampsia may require an early delivery, which could involve a doctor performing a cesarean delivery.
+People who develop preeclampsia may require an early delivery, which could involve a cesarean delivery.

-However, a person should discuss any potential changes to their diet or physical activity level with a doctor, especially while pregnant.
+However, a person should discuss any potential changes to their diet or physical activity levels with a doctor, especially while pregnant.

 Gestational diabetes refers to high blood sugar levels during pregnancy.
 The condition

 People with larger bodies or obesity have a

 With appropriate treatment, gestational diabetes is manageable.
 If a person does not receive treatment or make necessary changes, it could

 Pregnant people should receive prenatal care and attend all the recommended screenings, evaluations, and other appointments.